Accreditation and Verification

 Farms and primary producers are members of Origin Green through Bord Bia’s Sustainability and Quality Assurance Schemes.
-Each farm is audited by an independent auditor every 18 months and is assessed for compliance against the criteria outlined within the respective standards being audited against.
+These schemes are examined and approved by independent experts before they can be included under Bord Bia’s ISO17065 international accreditation.
+Each farm is audited by an independent auditor every 18 months and is assessed for compliance against the criteria outlined within the respective standards.

 The Sustainability and Quality Assurance standards are voluntary and cover primary products including, beef, lamb, poultry, dairy, eggs, and horticulture.
 Similar schemes are also available for processors, packers and retail butchers of primary products.
-These schemes are examined and approved by independent experts before they can be included under Bord Bia’s ISO17065 international accreditation.
+Carbon Footprint assessments are independently accredited by the Carbon Trust to its PAS 2050 Standard.

 For further information, please visit our page on the Origin Green Charter.